techidaily/site-instagram-videos/source/_posts/updated-2024-approved-cross-platform-connection-masterclass-instagramfacebook.md

 ![Disconnect Ins from FB](https://images.wondershare.com/filmora/article-images/disconnect-instagram-from-facebook.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8dH3yHH9IX8?si=geiW5KbIljSFT9pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Note:** After disconnecting Instagram from Facebook, you can go to your Instagram and link to another page of your choice.
 You can follow the instructions given above about connecting Instagram with Facebook to link different accounts or pages.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aknYnDfODro?si=zONIVzA9FFq0rLOD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to Unlink Facebook Account from Instagram?